 Here are some quick answers to common questions you might have.
+You can also download and save this FAQ document.
 If you need additional information, please call us at 1-800-822-4346.

 First, choose a primary care doctor to lead your care team.
 Your doctor and other health care providers in the network should generally refer you to specialists and hospitals that are affiliated with the Texas Health Aetna network.
 Then, electronic health records help keep you and your care team on the same page.
 That’s because they can keep track of your prescriptions, lab results, health history and more.
 Having this big-picture view of your health also helps them spot any gaps in your care.
 And if they find that you’re at risk for certain conditions, they can build a personalized care plan to treat you.